openstack/glance/doc/source/admin/interoperable-image-import.rst

 .. note::

-    The plugin will not decompressed images which container_format is set to 'compressed' to maintain the original intent of the image creator.
+    The plugin will not decompress images whose ``container_format`` is set to ``compressed``.
+This is to maintain the original intent of the image creator.

 To use the Image Decompression Plugin, the following configuration is required.